matthewdeaves/willow/DeveloperGuide.md

 - **Logging Configuration**: Uncomment and configure logging settings via environment variables to manage log levels and file paths.

 By following these steps and guidelines, you can effectively use the `config/.env` file to manage Willow CMS configurations on a per-environment basis.
 For my own production instances of Willow CMS on AWS AppRunner see [https://github.com/matthewdeaves/willow_cms_production_deployment](https://github.com/matthewdeaves/willow_cms_production_deployment)

+## Docker Development Environment
+See [docker-compose.yml](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/docker-compose.yml) and the [docker](https://github.com/matthewdeaves/willow/tree/main/docker) folder for how the docker images and containers are built.

+#### Willow CMS
+This is a combined nginx and PHP-FPM container using Alpine Linux.
+The [docker/willowcms](https://github.com/matthewdeaves/willow/tree/main/docker/willowcms) folder has all the configuration that make it a little more open and therefore suitable for a development environment.
+In all other respects it is exactly the same as the production environment.
+Use [http://localhost:8080](http://localhost:8080) to use the development environment.

+#### Jenkins
+Jenkins is pre-configured with a job that will checkout the repo and run the tests and code checks on the main branch.
+The [docker/jenkins](https://github.com/matthewdeaves/willow/tree/main/docker/jenkins) folder has all the configuration for this and more jobs will be added in future (front end tests for example).
+Use [http://localhost:8081](http://localhost:8081) to use Jenkins.

+#### MySQL Server
+Mostly configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L3) and loads an [init.sql](https://github.com/matthewdeaves/willow/blob/main/docker/mysql/init.sql) from [docker/mysql](https://github.com/matthewdeaves/willow/tree/main/docker/mysql).
+Default login is root:password

+#### redis and redis Commander
+Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L69).
+Use [http://localhost:8084](http://localhost:8084) for redis Commander interface.
+Default login is root:password

+#### phpMyAdmin
+Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L37).
+Use [http://localhost:8082](http://localhost:8082) to access phpMyAdmin.
+It is pre-configured to access the MySQL Server container.

+#### MailHog
+Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L63).
+Use [http://localhost:8025](http://localhost:8025) for MailHog.
+It will receive all email sent by Willow CMS on the development environment and give you a nice interface to view it.